Why having a "Strong" Chart isn't always an advantage If you are new to BaZi,…

 Branches interaction cheatsheet

-There are dozens of possible interactions so we decided to put a visual cheatsheet, to help you find and memorize those key points quickly.
+There are dozens of possible interactions, so we decided to provide a visual cheat sheet to help you find and memorize those key points quickly.

-For simplicity’s sake, we focused here only on four main interactions, those are Harmony, Six Combinations, Clashes, and Harms.
+For simplicity, we focused here on four main interactions: Harmony, Six Combinations, Clashes, and Harms.

-We divided cheatsheet into two maps, one is for positive interactions (Harmony and Six Combinations) and one for negative interactions (Clashes and Harms).
+We divided the cheatsheet into two maps, one for positive interactions (Harmony and Six Combinations) and one for negative interactions (Clashes and Harms).

 HARMONY & SIX COMBINATIONS

-On the map below the green line shows us Harmony combination, which involves three branches, together they make one particular Element stronger.
-For example, Harmony between Dragon, Rat, and Monkey creates a strong Water structure.
+On the map below, the green line shows us the Harmony combination, which involves three branches; together, they make one particular Element stronger.
+For example, Harmony among the Dragon, Rat, and Monkey creates a strong Water structure.
 Two branches can also create Harmony, let’s say between Dragon and Monkey, while Rat is missing, but is generally considered to be a weaker type of combination.

-The Six Combinations, connected with a blue line, involves only two branches, and often they produce an additional Element if certain conditions are met.
-So, for example, Pig and Tiger create a combination that supports Wood Element.
+The Six Combinations, connected with a blue line, involve only two branches, and often they produce an additional Element if certain conditions are met.
+For example, Pig and Tiger form a combination that supports the Wood Element.

 CLASH & HARM

-When it comes to negative interactions, the Clash is most famous (here marked with red lines), because it represents the exact opposite.
-So, for example, Rat is clashing Horse because Rat is mainly Yin Water while Horse is mainly Yin Fire, therefore Rat has a tendency to hurt Horse.
-It also goes other way around, if Rat is in a weak position then Horse will dominate.
+Regarding negative interactions, the Clash is most relevant (as indicated by red lines), as it represents the exact opposite.
+So, for example, Rat is clashing with Horse because Rat is mainly Yin Water while Horse is mainly Yin Fire, therefore Rat has a tendency to hurt Horse.
+It also goes the other way around; if Rat is in a weak position, then Horse will dominate.

-Harm interactions are marked with orange lines, and they also represent one kind of disturbances.
+Harm interactions are marked with orange lines and represent one type of disturbance.
 For example, Horse’s Yin Fire will harm Ox’s Yin Metal and Yin Water.

-While clashes are a more visible disturbance, Harms can be often on an emotional level, not visible from outside, but equally negative and disruptive.
+While clashes are more visible disturbances, Harms can often be emotional in nature, not visible from outside, yet equally harmful and disruptive.